 - Central helicopter view of reporting and carrier performance.

 - Stronger negotiation position on carrier commercials and budget saving.

 With some time and resource investment needed up front, proving ROI and building a business case can be tricky.

+Getting, or changing, your CMS will have an immediate impact on your warehouse and logistics operations.
+For most businesses, this impact is majorly positive and transformative to warehouse and shipping, as well as the wider business offering as a whole.
 A CMS can have major and immediate impact on warehouse and logistics operations – as well as the wider business offering as a whole.

 To get the most out of a new system, or even an existing one, we’ve put together some tips, tricks and tests that will help transform delivery ops into your secret weapon.

 Chapter 4 - CMS: Five plays to get you started